You are a business owner looking at reports from your SEO vendor and they show you a list of 100 keywords that you rank #1 for. You feel good!

 - The truth is, those reports are just telling you what you want to hear, showing you what you want to see.

-- Most Search Rank Reports concentrate on Zero Volume keywords that make you look good, but no one uses.
+- Most Search Rank Reports highlight Zero Volume keywords that make you look good, 0 volume means noone uses those.

 Your SEO is probably using Google’s Keyword Planner to find those keywords for on-site optimization and for PPC in Adwords?
 I’ll show you why Keyword Planner, the source of most reporting, is completely inaccurate to the degree that it is useless. ( remember this article is about local search, not global.
 Google Keyword Planner may be fine for huge volume keywords, but not for local small volume keywords. )